“Why Women Have Better Sex Under Socialism,”by Kristen R. Ghodsee, 2021

 and 1970s, especially in Hungary, but also across the bloc.
 The pill also came into use in this period, as did condoms,

 according to Medvedev.
 However the early pills had too many hormones, a problem also common in the "West."
-Stalinist policies on abortion still continued into the 1950s, so back-alley abortions were common.
+Stalinist anti-abortion policies still continued into the 1950s in places, so back-alley abortions were common.
 Prostitution

 existed, and was sometimes used by the secret police to ensnare Westerners.
 Limitations on women’s products were true in